christiannwamba/herm-workshop/content/06-schdeuling-posts/65-redploying.md

 You can see that we now have a database structure which in turn generates this GraphQL schema:

-> Screenshot showing production environment with new migrations

 ## Exercise 2: Deploy new function

 Next let's update our functions deployment with the new function.